mjohnmadison/hashchecker/README.md

 # hashchecker
 Keeps an eye on my ETH miner hash rate using ethermine.org; resets if hash rate falls below threshold.

+Download binary for Windows or Linux in Releases.

 ### Usage
 ```
 hashrate <wallet_address> <expected hashrate>